 On days when I had court, I’d get to the courthouse early and write before my hearings started.
 Anyone who knows me well knows that a lot of my CLE time was spent writing and working on The Barrowfields.
 At night after work, I would resume writing once the children were in bed—a few ounces of good bourbon at the ready—and this time was good for reviewing the day’s writing and reading it aloud to myself to gauge for tempo and rhythm and meter.
 Wherever I went I had a notebook with me, and usually a laptop computer, so that if I found myself with any amount of time, I would set to work on the book.
 At the bar in Poe’s Tavern in Charleston was a favorite place of mine to write.

-In Part 2 of this interview with Phillip Lewis, which will post on Thursday, we get into how the writing process affected his practice and how his law partners responded to his project.
+In Part 2 of this interview with Phillip Lewis, we get into how the writing process affected his practice and how his law partners responded to his project.

 One of the lines from The Barrowfields set off a chain of ideas and a conversation on LawyerSmack that led to a blog post, “I Have a Useless Undergrad Degree, so I Went to Law School“.